 Hansen Finds Ministry Fit in Her Own Neighborhood

 “God never ceases to amaze,” says Jodi Hansen.
-Hansen, executive director of Love INC (In the Name of Christ) in Newberg, Ore., is speaking of seeing a $150,000 budget have an impact of $1,500,000, or witnessing an ecumenical group of leaders unite in their desire to serve the people Jesus calls “the least of these.”
+Hansen, executive director of Love INC (In the Name of Christ) in Newberg, Oregon, is speaking of seeing a $150,000 budget have an impact of $1,500,000, or witnessing an ecumenical group of leaders unite in their desire to serve the people Jesus calls “the least of these.”
 But she also speaks from what she’s experienced in her personal life.

 Hansen describes herself as “an energetic, suburban, middle-aged mom and wife who loves Jesus and Newberg.”
 But seven years ago, Hansen’s sense of identity was in upheaval.
 Hansen recalls simultaneously grappling with crisis in her marriage, unplanned career loss, and an impending empty nest.
 After a season of despair, Hansen’s quest for answers drove her to enroll at Portland Seminary in 2009.

 Looking back on her experience in the MA in Ministry Leadership program, Hansen says seminary was decidedly formational, pulling her out of the “rubble of identity deconstruction.”
 Everything prior to this period of reconstruction – all the struggle and hurt and also her leadership experiences in the corporate world – she now sees as God-ordained preparation for her part in “building Christ’s kingdom.”

 Today, Hansen’s personal mission involves asking, “How can we become a sent people who also gather, versus a gathered people too busy in church to be sent into a hurting world?”
 She values the way her current role with the nonprofit Love INC gives her opportunity both to disrupt the evangelical status quo by repeatedly presenting this question, and to live into the answer.